-- Forza Horizon 5 is a popular racing game on PC with a large open world map and over 700 licensed vehicles.
+- Forza Horizon 5 is one of the best racing games for PC with a large open-world map and over 700 licensed vehicles.

 - Assetto Corsa is a realistic simulation racing game with highly detailed tracks and extensive car customization options.

 - DiRT Rally 2.0 is a rallycross-focused racing game with improved graphics, physics, and weather system.

 - The Crew 2 is an open-world racing game that allows players to switch between different vehicles on the fly, offering a unique twist to the genre.